-- The CASS rules permit certain firms to use an "alternative approach" to client money segregation and a "non-standard method" of internal client money reconciliation 11.
+- 164. The CASS rules permit certain firms to use an "alternative approach" to client money segregation and a "non-standard method" of internal client money reconciliation 14.
 In both cases the FCA requires the firm to send a written report to the FCA prepared by an independent auditor in line with a reasonable assurance engagement setting out specific matters regarding the use of either the alternative approach or the non-standard method.
-This is a separate engagement to the CASS audit. - 169.165.
-The CASS auditor shall obtain an understanding of the firm's proposed systems, internal controls and with respect to the alternative approach to client money segregation the calculation of the "mandatory prudent segregation amount" relating to a Special Report sufficient for it to be able to evaluate whether the firm's proposed systems and controls are suitably designed to enable the firm to comply with the relevant CASS rules. - 170.166.
-The CASS auditor shall evaluate whether the design of the firm's systems and controls relating to a Special Report will, if implemented and operated effectively, assure compliance with the CASS rules relating to the alternative approach or non-standard method.
-As part of this evaluation the auditor shall consider its findings in relation to paragraphs 813 to 846 relating to the firm's control environment and in relation to paragraphs 857 to 8890 relating to the firm's monitoring activities. - 171.167.
+This is a separate engagement to the CASS audit. - 165.
+The CASS auditor shall obtain an understanding of the firm's proposed systems, internal controls and with respect to the alternative approach to client money segregation the calculation of the "mandatory prudent segregation amount" relating to a Special Report sufficient for it to be able to evaluate whether the firm's proposed systems and controls are suitably designed to enable the firm to comply with the relevant CASS rules. - 166.
+The CASS auditor shall evaluate whether the design of the firm's systems and controls relating to a Special Report will, if implemented and operated effectively, assure compliance with the CASS rules relating to the alternative approach or nonstandard method.
+As part of this evaluation the auditor shall consider its findings in relation to paragraphs 81 to 84 relating to the firm's control environment and in relation to paragraphs 85 to 88 relating to the firm's monitoring activities. - 167.
 If the CASS auditor is able to obtain reasonable assurance on the matters specified by the FCA it shall prepare and submit to the firm a reasonable assurance report setting out such matters specified by the FCA.
-Illustrative examples of wording for such reports are set out in Appendices 9 and 10. - The FCA has stated "Nothing in these [CASS] rules stipulates what steps an auditor must take to be able to provide firms with the report on the basis of a reasonable assurance engagement.
-We understand it is likely that many firms will need to have designed their processes and to have built test systems before an auditor feels able to provide the report". - Although the CASS rules do not require a report from the CASS auditor each year the CASS auditor shall, nevertheless, perform such procedures as it considers necessary each year to assess whether a Special Report remains appropriate.
-Specifically, the CASS auditor shall evaluate whether there have been any changes to the approach or non-standard method or to the underlying subject matter to which the alternative approach or non-standard method is being applied that would invalidate the reasonable assurance report previously provided by the CASS auditor. - 174.170.
-In respect of firms that have changed from a standard approach or method to an alternative approach or non-standard method the CASS auditor shall consider whether the firm has changed to the alternative approach or non-standard method without having provided the necessary documentation and obtained the required auditor's report. - 175.171.
-The CASS auditor shall inform the FCA if, in its opinion: - a.
-Circumstances have changed such that any previous assurance report relating to the adoption of an alternative approach or non-standard method is no longer valid; or - b.
-A firm has adopted an alternative approach or non-standard method without first obtaining a reasonable assurance report from the CASS auditor.
+Illustrative examples of wording for such reports are set out in Appendices 9 and 10. - 168.
+The FCA has stated "Nothing in these [CASS] rules stipulates what steps an auditor must take to be able to provide firms with the report on the basis of a reasonable assurance engagement.
+We understand it is likely that many firms will need to have designed their processes and to have built test systems before an auditor feels able to provide the report". - 169.
+Although the CASS rules do not require a report from the CASS auditor each year the CASS auditor shall, perform such procedures as it considers necessary each year to assess whether a Special Report remains appropriate.
+Specifically, the CASS auditor shall evaluate whether there have been any changes to the approach or non-standard method or to the underlying subject matter to which the alternative approach or non-standard method is being applied that would invalidate the reasonable assurance report previously provided by the CASS auditor.